carfuentes/template-express/readme.md

 Template made in Express with passport and mongoose implementing with roles

-In this repo there are to branches

-- master -> implementing passport-local
-- facebook -> implementing passport-local and passport-facebook
+Using passport-local and passport-facebook strategies

 ## Installation